การประยุกต์ทฤษฎี Similarity ร่วมกับเทคนิค Eddy Covariance สำหรับการจำแนกความคงตัวของบรรยากาศในประเทศไทย

 Downloads

 Manisalidis, I., Stavropoulou, E., Stavropoulos, A., and Bezirtzoglou, E. (2020).
 Environmental and health impacts of air pollution: A review.
-Frontiers In Public Health, 8, 14.
+Frontiers In Public Health, 8, Article 14.

 Amaral, S. S., de Carvalho, J. A., Costa, M. A. M., and Pinheiro, C. (2015).
 An overview of particulate matter measurement instruments.
 Atmosphere, 6(9), 1327-1345.